felipead/sqs-mega/README.md

 It is ideal for event-driven **microservices** or other **distributed systems** that need to exchange data or process background tasks using the Producer-Consumer pattern.
 It leverages both the power and resiliency of Amazon SQS, packaged in a way that makes it simple to send or process messages using your platform of choice.

-Although it is minimal and straightforward, it can replace intricated setups or heavy tools that could be difficult to learn, configure or scale, such as Celery, RabbitMQ, ActiveMQ, Sidekiq, Resque, delayed_job or even Kafta.
+Although it is minimal and straightforward, it can replace intricated setups or heavy tools that could be difficult to learn or configure correctly, such as Celery, ActiveMQ, Sidekiq, Resque, delayed_job or even RabbitMQ or Apache Kafka.
 Amazon SQS standard queues scale automatically and offer at-least-once delivery assurances, combining the best of both worlds and making other tools unnecessary.

 ### Supported platforms